Sulfruos/Tower_of_Quest/README.txt

 Perhaps I could even use JavaFX or Processing to transcend this game from text based, but then it may lose its' indie old-school dungeon runner feel.

-Currently, the game is essentially finished (at least text-based wise)!
-I just need to make it more user-friendly and crack down on a few bugs which I can learn through playtesting.
-I look forward to continuing with this project.
+Currently, the game is finished (at least text-based wise)!
+I look forward to continuing with this project through possibly making it graphical, but for now, be prepared to spend an afternoon on it!